 The last effect in 8088 MPH to be discussed is the polygon renderer.
-As already mentioned earlier, it is not a regular polygon renderer, but actually a ‘delta-renderer’.
+As already mentioned earlier, it is not a regular polygon renderer, but actually a ‘delta-renderer’: it does not rasterize pixels directly, but for each scanline, it uses spans of pixels, and compares the difference with the previous frame, to only render the differences or ‘deltas’.
 This bears some similarity to 8088 Domination, where the video is encoded as sets of differences to the previous frame.
 In the case of 8088 MPH the goal is not so much compression as it is reduction of the amount of bytes written to CGA memory, since CGA memory is a huge bottleneck.
 You have about 170 KB/s write speed.
 Another problem with CGA is the lack of memory, as I mentioned in the previous article as well: there is no memory for more than one framebuffer, so no double-buffering.

 Rendering, let’s recap

 I have discussed polygon rasterizing before, but let’s review the whole conventional rendering process, so we can then discuss how the renderer in 8088 MPH is different from this process.
 In this case, I am taking the z-sorting renderer used in 1991 Donut an as example, since that is closest to what we have here:

 - Transform vertices from object space to screen space

 - Sort polygons in z-order

 - Render polygons to backbuffer in back-to-front order (Painter’s algorithm)